Climate of Karachi: July

 In the month of July, the city is likely to start receiving rainfall from monsoon systems, that strike the metropolis from the Indian states of Rajasthan or Gujarat.
 Fast breeze from the W/SW blows throughout the day with stratus clouds covering the sky for most part of the day and night, making the weather very pleasant.
-Drizzle increases in intensity in this month, mostly occurring during night and early morning hours.
+Drizzle increases in intensity in this month, mostly occurring during night and early morning.
 At times, showers of considerable intensity can also lash the metropolis from these weak clouds, causing up to a few millimetres of rain.
 Heavy rains lash the city when a strong monsoon system strikes the region.
 Average high for the month is 33.1 °C whereas average low is 27.4 °C. The highest July temperature of 42.2 C was recorded on 3 July 1958 and the lowest temperature was 21.2 C on 22 July 1997.
 The highest monthly rainfall for July was 429.3 mm, recorded in 1967.
 On 27 July 1944, a cyclone left some 10,000 people homeless in Karachi.